 - Stroke Engine

-The needs of patients and their caregivers have been explored in several qualitative studies using in-person or telephone interviews.
+The needs of patients and their informal caregivers has been explored in several qualitative studies using in-person or telephone interviews.
 Similar themes emerged across studies.
 Cameron et al. (2014) included 16 patients recruited from an inpatient rehabilitation stroke facility and 15 informal caregivers, who were interviewed following their first weekend pass from inpatient rehabilitation and again 4 weeks following discharge home.
 Twenty health-care professional (HCP) were also interviewed.
 Three key themes emerged including issues surrounding preparing patients for safe return home.
 Patients discussed the need to feel safe in the home environment while caregivers discussed their need to feel supported.
-Assessing the patient for readiness was a key theme discuss by HCPs.
-Patients noted gaining insight into what life would be like, and caregiver evaluated their abilities to care for stroke survivor.
+Assessing the patient for readiness was a key theme discussed by HCPs.
+Patients noted gaining insight into what life would be like, and caregivers evaluated their abilities to care for the person with stroke.
 Patients and caregivers discussed the range of emotions they experienced and how their experienced changes before and after the weekend pass.
-In a similar study including 24 informal caregivers to stroke survivors and 14 HCP(Cameron et al. 2013), the themes emerged from both the caregivers and the HCP concerned the type and intensity of support needed, who provides support and the method of providing support and the primary focus of care.
+In a similar study including 24 informal caregivers to persons with stroke and 14 HCP (Cameron et al. 2013), the themes emerged from both the caregivers and the HCP concerned the type and intensity of support needed, who provides support and the method of providing support and the primary focus of care.
 Creasy et al. (2013) interviewed 17 family caregivers close to the point of discharge from hospital and the again within 4 months of discharge.
 In the first interview, caregivers expressed information needs related to their role as caregiver in preparation for discharge home and expressed concerns for their own emotional support needs and their ability to provide emotional support.
 During the second interview caregivers discussed their experiences with caregiver-provider interactions, some of which were positive, others, negative.
 The caregivers of 90 patients were interviewed one year following stroke (Smith et al 2014).
 Caregivers reported delays and barriers waiting for applications/funding for alterations to make the home more accessible, having to provide care in the immediate post-discharge period with no skills training and lack of follow-up with GPs.
 They also described difficulties coping with patients’ quick anger and emotional lability and lack of attention to their physical and emotional ability to provide care.